 - From the Home tab, open the Game Settings window.

-- In the Options section, turn on Enable Studio Access to API Services.
+- In the Security section, turn on Enable Studio Access to API Services.

 - Click Save to register your changes.